-If you’re employed by a company with more than 15 employees, you are entitled to the ability to perform your duties in a workplace that honors your rights to equal pay and employee benefits and vehemently opposes forms of workplace harassment and employee discrimination.
+If you’re employed by a company with 15 or more employees, you are entitled to the ability to perform your duties in a workplace that honors your rights to equal pay and employee benefits and vehemently opposes forms of workplace harassment and employee discrimination.

 Additional employee rights subject to labor laws in the U.S. include:

 - right to file a complaint or claim against an employer without retaliation (i.e. whistleblower rights)